PEG and PEJ (Enteral Feeding) Awareness

 Can this course be combined with other subjects on the same day?

 Yes.
-This course is often delivered alongside related subjects such as Dysphagia Awareness, Nutrition and Hydration, or other clinical care topics.
-Combining subjects can be particularly useful where staff are supporting individuals with complex needs and require a broader understanding of safe care.
-We can work with you to design a blended programme that reflects your team’s roles, responsibilities, and training requirements.
+This course is often delivered alongside related subjects such as Dysphagia Awareness, Nutrition and Hydration in Care Settings, or other clinical care topics.
+Combining subjects can be particularly useful where staff are supporting individuals with complex needs and need a broader understanding of safe care.
+We can work with you to design a combined programme that reflects your team’s roles, responsibilities, and training requirements.

 Is this a clinical course?

 No. This is an awareness-level course designed for care and support workers.
-It does not cover clinical procedures such as tube insertion, advanced feeding pump management, or prescribing nutrition.
+It does not cover clinical procedures such as tube insertion or prescribing nutrition.
 Those responsibilities sit with appropriately qualified healthcare professionals.
 The course focuses on safe support, observation, and escalation within the care worker role.

 Is competency assessment available as part of this course?